yohaybn/HomeAssistant-Israeli_TV/README.md

 # HomeAssistant-Israeli_TV
-HomeAssistant integration for Israeli TV channels
+HomeAssistant integration for Israeli TV channels.

+The integration will create Media Source and services to play Israeli channels. also television programming will be provided in sensors.

 ## Installation

 Installation via [HACS](https://hacs.xyz/) (recommended) or by copying  `custom_components/israeli_tv` into your Home Assistant configuration directory.